Dick Burns: Detroit

 Burns began his major league career at age 19 with the 1883 Detroit Wolverines of the National League.
 He appeared in 37 games for the Wolverines, 24 as an outfielder and 17 as a pitcher.
 In early April 1883, the Detroit Free Press reported on the Wolverines' pre-season pitching practice—conducted in the main hall of Detroit's Music Hall.
 The newspaper reported that the team's new pitcher, Burns, was 5 feet, 7 inches tall, weighed only 140 pounds (a weight that, "with proper training, will doubtless increase"), showed good command of the ball and was developing an "up-shoot" pitch that was "a beauty."
 A veteran player who observed Burns in spring practice praised his "clever change of pace" and shared the Free Presss view that "his up-shoots will be hard to hit."
-According to The Dickson Baseball Dictionary, the uses of the term "up-shoot" in April 1883, in reference to Burns' pitches, are the first known uses of the term.
+According to The Dickson Baseball Dictionary, the uses of the term "up-shoot" in April 1883, in reference to Burns's pitches, are the first known uses of the term.
 An "upshoot" in baseball is a curve ball that appears to rise as it approaches the plate.

 Despite the beauty of his "up-shoot" pitch, Burns played for a seventh place team that compiled a 40–58 record.
 In his first major league game, on May 3, 1883, Burns was the losing pitcher in a 10-1 defeat against the Chicago White Stockings.
-Burns gave up 12 hits and three bases on balls in nine innings, but his team also committed 10 errors (including three by shortstop Sadie Houck), and the Detroit Free Press was upbeat about Burns' debut performance:"Burns, the new pitcher, made his first appearance in the box as a league twirler, and was, naturally enough, nervous, especially as he was facing the sluggers of the champion team.
+Burns gave up 12 hits and three bases on balls in nine innings, but his team also committed 10 errors (including three by shortstop Sadie Houck), and the Detroit Free Press was upbeat about Burns's debut performance:"Burns, the new pitcher, made his first appearance in the box as a league twirler, and was, naturally enough, nervous, especially as he was facing the sluggers of the champion team.
 It was hoped that he would be well supported, but he was not.
 The only wonder is that he 'stood up' as well as he did.
 Many an old pitcher would have weakened under such circumstances.
 He made a good impression, however, the nearly universal expression of the spectators being that he came out of the game with credit.
 He made errors himself, muffing a fly, and giving three men bases on called balls, but these were to be expected under the circumstances, and he has no cause to be disheartened; quite the contrary."

 For the season as a whole, Burns compiled a 2–12 (.143) win–loss record and a 4.51 earned run average (ERA).
 As a batter, Burns compiled a .186 batting average.
 His Wins Above Replacement (WAR) for the 1883 season was -1.8.